 Step 1: In the morning, wash your skin with a mild, sulfate-free cleansing gel to rid the skin of your previous nighttime skin care products, as well as any sebum residue that was released on the skin while you slept.
-See the Renée Rouleau sulfate-free cleansing gels.

 Step 2: Apply an alcohol-free toner to the skin to remove cleanser residue and provide hydration and nourishment to the skin cells.
-See the Renée Rouleau alcohol-free toners.

 Step 4: Apply a sunscreen (minimum of SPF 30) to the entire face, neck, chest, ears, and any other exposed areas.
-I love our Daily Protection SPF 30.

 Step 1: Wash with a mild cleansing lotion to remove the day’s dirt, oil, bacteria, and makeup.
 Rinse well.
-See the Renée Rouleau cleansing lotions.

 Step 2: Apply an alcohol-free toner to remove cleanser residue and provide hydration and nourishment to the skin cells.
-See the Renée Rouleau alcohol-free toners.

 Step 3: Use a nighttime specific anti-aging serum to the face, neck, and chest area to help nourish and repair the skin and its cells.
-See the Renée Rouleau specialty serums.

 Step 4: Apply a nighttime moisturizer suited for your skin type to help hydrate your skin cells.
 Apply to the face and neck.
-See the Renée Rouleau moisturizers.

 By treating your skin with what it needs both morning and night, you are sure to get both healthy and glowing skin.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and like our Facebookpage.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!